SAP-samples/teched2023-DA261/exercises/ex2/README.md

 <img src="./images/image28.png" style="width:360;height:203px;"/>

-70. We are now going to select the Show Table to Review the results of the first step.
+70. We are now going to select the **Show Table** to review the results of the first step.
 Notice that our selection parameters will be shown in the right pane for transparency.